a-harshit/video-chopper/README.md

 If no chunk size is given then by default, video will be splitted in to chunks of 10 Megabytes.

-Tip: Do set your video size less than the required size as it may go a bit above as FFMpeg splits video on the basis of frames.
+Tip: Do set your chunk size less than required as it may go a bit above as FFMpeg splits video on the basis of frames.

 ## Installing ffmpeg